USEPA/code-json-generator/README.md

 ### Run the application locally

+Running the application locally will help identify the specific repositories with missing or invalid code.json files.
+After all repositories have a valid code.json file, running the application will generate the Agency code.json locally.

 The application provides command-line usage syntax help via the `--help` switch.
 ```
 $ create-inventory.js --help